In His Own Write: Reception

 Irish writer James Joyce in 1922.
 Though Lennon was unfamiliar with his work, critics compared the book to Joyce's later writings.

 In His Own Write received critical acclaim, with favourable reviews in London's The Sunday Times and The Observer.
-Among the most popular poems in the collection are "No Flies on Frank", "Good Dog Nigel", "The Wrestling Dog", "I Sat Belonely" and "Deaf Ted, Danoota, (and me)".
+Among the most popular poems and stories in the collection are "No Flies on Frank", "Good Dog Nigel", "The Wrestling Dog", "I Sat Belonely" and "Deaf Ted, Danoota, (and me)".
 The Times Literary Supplements reviewer wrote that the book "is worth the attention of anyone who fears for the impoverishment of the English language and British imagination".
 In The New York Times, Harry Gilroy admired the writing style, describing it as "like a Beatle possessed", while George Melly for The Sunday Times wrote: "It is fascinating of course to climb inside a Beatle's head to see what's going on there, but what really counts is that what's going on there really is fascinating."
 The Virginia Quarterly Review called the book "a true delight" that finally gave "those intellectuals who have become stuck with Beatlemania ... a serious literary excuse for their visceral pleasures".
 Gloria Steinem opined in a December 1964 profile of Lennon for Cosmopolitan that the book showed him to be the only one of the band who had "signs of a talent outside the hothouse world of musical fadism and teenage worship".